Universal Studios Hollywood: The first studio tour

-In 1914, German American immigrant Carl Laemmle bought the Taylor Ranch in the San Fernando Valley and founded Universal City as a gigantic studio with a zoo, its own police and mayor and native Americans living on the premises.
+In 1914, German American immigrant Carl Laemmle bought the Taylor Ranch in the San Fernando Valley and founded Universal City as a gigantic studio with its own zoo, its own police and mayor and Native Americans living on the premises.
 On March 14, 1915, Laemmle opened Universal Studios in a two-day grand opening event with 10,000 attendees.
 He later invited the general public to see all the action for an admission fee of just five cents, which also included a boxed lunch with chicken.
 There was also a chance to buy fresh produce, since then-rural Universal City was still in part a working farm.
 This original tour was discontinued around 1930, due to the advent of sound films and the stages being not sufficiently soundproofed.

 Backlot fires

 Universal Studios Hollywood's backlot has been damaged by fire nine times throughout its history.
 The first was in 1932, when embers from a nearby brush fire were blown toward the back lot, causing four movie sets to be destroyed and resulting in over $100,000 damage.
 Seventeen years later, in 1949, another brush fire caused the complete destruction of one building and damage to two others.
 In 1957, the New York street film studio set was destroyed by an arson fire, causing a half-million dollars in damage.
 Ten years later, in 1967, twice as much damage was done when the Little Europe area and part of Spartacus Square was destroyed.
 It also destroyed the European, Denver and Laramie street sets.
 In 1987, the remaining portion of Spartacus Square was destroyed along with street sets and other buildings.
 As with the 1957 fire, this was suspected to be the result of an arsonist.
 Just three years later, another fire was deliberately started in the back lot.
 The New York Street set, the Ben Hur set and the majority of Courthouse Square were destroyed.
 In 1997, the seventh fire occurred at the back lot.
 A portion of Courthouse Square was again destroyed, though most survived.